Polkadot-Blockchain-Academy/pba-book/content/polkadot/data-sharding/slides.md

 <pba-flex center>

-- Data Availability Sampling for parachain<br/>light clients and full nodes
+- Data Availability Sampling for parachain<br />light clients and full nodes
 - Consider using KZG commitments
 - Reducing the number of signatures to verify
 - A Data Availability Parachain